-5. Empirical applications
+5. EMPIRICAL APPLICATIONS

-We will now apply the methods proposed above to two empirical examples: a model of the relation between trade and economic growth, previously studied in Frankel and Romer (1999) and Dufour and Taamouti (2007), and the model of returns to education studied by Card (1995) and Kleibergen (2004, Table 2, p.
+We now apply the methods proposed to two empirical examples: a model of the relation between trade and economic growth, previously studied by Frankel and Romer (1999) and Dufour and Taamouti (2007), and the model of returns to education studied by Card (1995) and Kleibergen (2004, Table 2, p.
 421).